-SECURING WATER HEATER TO FLOOR AND WALL (USE METHOD A OR B)
+SECURING WATER HEATER TO FLOOR AND WALL

-The water heater must be secured to the floor and to the wall of the enclosure.

-METHOD A: use the three mounting brackets and screws packaged in the carton with the water heater.
-The two small brackets are used to attach the water heater to the floor and the one large bracket is used to secure the top of the water heater to the wall.
+The water heater must be secured to the floor and to the wall of the enclosure with the three mounting brackets and screws packaged in the carton with the water heater.
+The two small brackets stamped #0110064 are used to attach the water heater to the floor and the one large bracket #0110063 is used to secure the top of the water heater to the wall.